openreadersbibles/docs.openreadersbibles.org/docs/index.md

 How much work is this?
 This is what you will provide:

 * You provide the glosses for the words.
-* You translate the grammatical term (indicative, subjunctive, qal, niphal, etc.)
+* You translate the grammatical terms (indicative, subjunctive, qal, niphal, etc.)

 Here is what we can provide: